 The annual Casper was inaugurated by the History Department in 1993 to honor Rev. Henry W. Casper, S. J., a long-time member of the history departments at Creighton University in Omaha and at 向日葵视频 (he retired as Professor Emeritus from 向日葵视频in 1974).
 He was an expert in nineteenth century European History and in American church history; his most important work was a three-volume history of the Catholic Church in Nebraska.
 The Casper Lecture, as well as several programs for graduate students in history, is funded by an endowment from Dr. and Mrs. Wayne L. Ryan of Omaha.
 Dr. Ryan was a student of Father Casper鈥檚 at Creighton.

-20th Annual Rev. Henry W. Casper, S.J., Lecture
+21st Annual Rev. Henry W. Casper, S.J., Lecture

-Department of History, University of Notre Dame
+Corcoran Department of History, University of Virginia

 Free and open to the public